p-hofmann/CPP-Template-Sub1-Sub/README.md

 ![TraviCI](https://api.travis-ci.com/p-hofmann/CPP-Template-Sub1-Sub.svg?branch=master)
 A C++ Submodule of 'CPP-Template-Sub1'.
 This is part of the [C++ template](https://github.com/p-hofmann/CPP-Template) that deals with the issue of organizing a big project.
 In addition to that it also includes ways to deal with different operation systems or even architecture.
-And lastly it includes unittests using [Catch2](https://github.com/catchorg/Catch2).
+It includes unittests using [Catch2](https://github.com/catchorg/Catch2).
-The [Catch2](https://github.com/catchorg/Catch2) source is not in the 'external' folder as expected, but is cloned from the repository by cmake.
+The [Catch2](https://github.com/catchorg/Catch2) source is not included in this repository as expected, but is cloned from the remote repository when the project is build.

-TODO: Continuous integration
+Continuous integration using [Travis CI](https://travis-ci.com/) is supported.
+The Code is tested on Linux, Darwin and Windows OS.

 ├── CMakeLists.txt
 ├── include